 If you have specific questions about the application process, visit the college's Graduate Student Admissions page.

-For academic or professional information specific to the OSU Health Management and Policy program, please contact the program coordinator Karen Volmar, JD, MPH.
+For academic or professional information specific to the OSU Health Management and Policy program, please contact the program director Karen Volmar, JD, MPH.